-If the school decides, after consultation with parents, that in addition to quality first teaching and differentiation, they still requires further support to make progress, the SENCO, in collaboration with teachers, will support the assessment of the pupil and have an input in planning future support.
-The class teacher will remain responsible for planning and delivering individualised programmes and parents will be closely informed of the actions and results.
-At this stage there may also be involvement of external agencies.
+If the school decides, after consultation with parents, that a pupil requires further support in addition to good quality first teaching and interventions to make progress, the SENCO, in collaboration with teachers, will support the assessment of the pupil and have an input in planning future support.
+The class teacher will remain responsible for planning and delivering individualised programmes.
+Parents will be closely informed of the action and results.
+At this stage there may also be involvement of external services.
 Placement of a pupil at this level will be made by the SENCO after full consultation with Class Teacher and Parents.
-External support services will advise on targets for the support plan and provide specialist input to the support process.
-The circumstance under which we would begin a support plan are if a pupil:
+External support services will advise on targets for a One Page Profile and provide specialist input to the support process.
+The circumstance under which we would begin a Support Plan and One Page Profile are: